Olympus E-3 versus Olympus E-M1 II

 |Panasonic GX8 (⇒ lft | rgt)||Four Thirds||20.2||5184||3888||4K/30p||23.5||12.6||806||75|

-Many modern cameras cannot only take still pictures, but also record videos.
+Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The E-M1 II indeed provides for movie recording, while the E-3 does not.
 The highest resolution format that the E-M1 II can use is 4K/30p.

-Apart from body and sensor, cameras can and do differ across a range of features.
+Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the E-M1 II has an electronic viewfinder (2360k dots), while the E-3 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
-The following table reports on some other key feature differences and similarities of the Olympus E-3, the Olympus E-M1 II, and comparable cameras.
+The adjacent table lists some of the other core features of the Olympus E-3 and Olympus E-M1 II along with similar information for a selection of comparators.
 The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Olympus E-3 (⇒ rgt)||optical||YES||2.5||230||swivel||no||8000||5.0||13||YES|